louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

     |
     +----------------------------> R3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-flexicast-2 title="A Flexicast QUIC connection is composed of two types of paths: (1) one bidirectional, unique, unicast path between the source and each receiver and (2) a flexicast flow from the source to a set of receivers relyinf on a multicast distribution tree"}
+{: #fig-flexicast-2 title="A Flexicast QUIC connection is composed of two types of paths: (1) one bidirectional, unique, unicast path between the source and each receiver and (2) a flexicast flow from the source to a set of receivers relying on a multicast distribution tree"}

-At any point in time, if the network conditions of a receiver of a flexicast flow degrade, e.g., because the underlying multicast tree fails or because the receiver moves into a non-multicast network, it can leave the flexicast flow and continue receiving content through its unicast path.
-The seamless transition between a flexicast flow and a unicast path is possible because these are Multipath QUIC paths.
+At any point in time, if the network conditions of a receiver of a flexicast flow degrade,
+e.g., because the underlying multicast tree fails or because the receiver moves into a
+non-multicast network, it can leave the flexicast flow and continue receiving content
+through its unicast path.
+The seamless transition between a flexicast flow and a unicast path
+is possible because these are Multipath QUIC paths.

-Flexicast QUIC offers full reliability by retransmitting lost frames either to all receivers on the flexicast flow, or per-receiver using their unicast path.
+Flexicast QUIC offers full reliability by retransmitting lost frames either to all receivers
+on the flexicast flow, or per-receiver using their unicast path.

 ## Extensions to Multipath QUIC.